GiggleSquid/thatferretblog/content/posts/Jacks-Top-Kitchen-Picks.md

 Tupperware is a company that makes kitchen storage containers, but the word tupperware has been <a href="https://en.wikipedia.org/wiki/Generic_trademark" target="_blank">genericised</a> to mean kitchen storage containers.

-So we've minced up all our meat and offal, and chopped up the veg.
+So we've minced up all our meat and offal.
 Where do we put it?<br>
 Yup, tupperware!

 You need to make sure it's  dishwasher-safe (do you really want to handwash them?), freezer-safe, airtight, and preferably fastened with a clip on all sides; we don't want to be spilling raw meat all over the floor.